Rebecca Zaman

 Practice Overview

+Rebecca is originally from Sydney, Australia, and began legal practice in 2010 as a solicitor at Mallesons Stephen Jaques (as it then was).
 Rebecca was Judge’s Associate to Justice Kenneth Hayne AC of the High Court of Australia for 2011-2012.
 She was awarded the Frank Knox Memorial Fellowship to study law at Harvard Law School (LLM, 2013).
+Prior to coming to the Bar, Rebecca practised as a solicitor at White & Case London from 2013-2015.

 In 2019, Rebecca was appointed to the Attorney General’s C Panel of Junior Counsel to the Crown.